mozilla-ai/agent-factory/tests/README.md

 While you can run the above directly with `pytest`, different tests might require different setups so we have added some shortcuts in our `Makefile` to run them in a single command.

 > NOTE: there is another set of tests pertaining the MCP servers we are curating in the `docs/mcp-servers.json` file: these do not validate our own code, but the MCP servers themselves.
 You can find the code in `docs/scripts/test_mcp_servers.py` and you can run the tests with `make test-mcps`.
+More documentation about these tests is available [here](https://mozilla-ai.github.io/agent-factory/user-guide/mcp-servers/#testing-and-maintenance).

 ## Running Tests